ChristinaLK/swc-lessons/shell/shell_script.md

 $git clone https://github.com/ChristinaLK/2015-01-05-wise-cuboulder
 ~~~

+Tabs to have open: etherpad, exercise link, lesson (if you want)
+and terminal, obviously.

 ##Intro + motivation (10 min)

 A shell is just a different way of doing many of the things you would accomplish w/ clicking or using keyboard shortcuts on a visual interface.